Measurement Error Mitigation in Quantum Computers Through Classical Bit-Flip Correction: Experimental results

-Repeating the same simulations, but this time with the full noise model, yields the results in Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_simulator}(c) and Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_simulator}(d).
+Repeating the same simulations, but this time with the full noise model, yields the results in Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_all}(b) and Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_all}(e).
 Comparing this to the case with readout error only, we see a more pronounced effect than in the single-qubit case.
-Applying the correction reduces the mean and the standard deviation of the absolute error still considerably, nevertheless one can observe that data after correction converges to a fixed value with increasing $\nshots$.
+Applying the correction reduces the mean and the standard deviation of the absolute error still considerably, nevertheless one can observe that data after correction converge to a fixed value with increasing $\nshots$.
 In particular, the power law decay with $\alpha = 1/2$ is only present for a small number of shots.
-Considering the entire range of $\nshots$ we study, the classical simulation of ibmq\_london predicts that the data is not very well compatible with a power law.
-In contrast, our simulation data for ibmq\_burlington is still reasonably well described by a power law, however with an exponent of $0.38$ and thus considerably smaller than $1/2$ (see Tab.~\ref{tab:ibmq_burlington_london_two_qubit_vs_shots_simulator} for details).
-Most notably, a comparison between the results for classically simulating two qubits using the full noise model to the single-qubit case in Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_simulator}(c) and Figs.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_simulator}(d), we see that noise has a substantially larger effect in the two-qubit case.
+Considering the entire range of $\nshots$ we study, the classical simulation of ibmq\_london predicts that the data are not very compatible with a power law.
+In contrast, our simulation data for ibmq\_burlington are still reasonably well described by a power law, however with an exponent of $0.38$ and thus considerably smaller than $1/2$ (see Tab.~\ref{tab:ibmq_burlington_london_two_qubit_vs_shots_simulator} for details).
+Most notably, from a comparison between the results for classically simulating two qubits using the full noise model to the single-qubit case in Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(b) and Figs.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(e), we see that noise has a substantially larger effect in the two-qubit case.
 This can be partially explained by the CNOT gate in the circuit, as the error rates for two-qubit gates are in general much larger than for single-qubit rotations.